saravanak/labs/diary/blog/2023-11-28-dom-selector-queue.md

 tags: ["posts", "javascript", "dsl", "project-ideas"]
 ---

 A simple DSL suggestion for a pipeline to extract and format text from HTML.
+Working demo [here](https://labs.oldweaver.co.in/projects/html-extractor)

 <!-- excerpt -->